 Required No Parent TrackingEvents for both InLine and Wrapper formats Bounded 0+ Content A URI to the tracking resource for the event specified using the event attribute.
 Attributes Description event A string that defines the event being track.
-Accepted values are listed in section 3.12.1.
+Accepted values are listed in section 3.14.1 and differ for <linear>, <nonlinear>, and <companion>.</companion></nonlinear></linear>

-3.13 Creative Resource Files for Non-Video Creative
+3.15 Creative Resource Files for Non-Video Creative

-However, nonlinear ads, companions, and industry icons are non-video creative, so creative files are nested using elements that define the type of creative resource file being provided: StaticResource, IFrameResource, and HTMLResource.
+Nonlinear ads, companions, and industry icons are non-video creative, so creative files are nested using elements that define the type of creative resource file provided:

+StaticResource, IFrameResource, and HTMLResource.

 These resource nodes are available under the elements: <NonLinear>, <Companion>, and <Icon> in the inline format; however, in wrapper format, resource files may only be provided under the <Companion> and <Icon> elements.
-Nonlinear elements in wrapper format are only used for tracking and resource files are not provided.
+Nonlinear elements in wrapper format are only used for tracking, and resource files are not allowed.

-Multiple creative files may be included using these elements, but each element should contain one or more files to represent different versions of the creative for use in different environments.
+Multiple creative files may be included using these components, but each element should contain one or more files to represent different versions of the creative for use in different environments.
 The video player can choose which file to use when more than one resource file is provided within a single container.

 For example, if an ad server wants to submit both a static image and an HTML creative for a nonlinear ad, then the nonlinear portion of the VAST response would be formatted as follows: